brightwellt/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model code was developed in a jupyter notebook running on an AWS instance.
+The notebook is attached.

 ###Model Architecture and Training Strategy